Alexaaaa0009/aqua/README.md

         bytes calldata data
     ) external override {
-        // Transfer tokenIn to complete the swap (requires token approval) aqua.push(maker, app, strategyHash, tokenIn, amountIn);
+        // Transfer tokenIn to complete the swap (requires token approval)
+        // This is the ONLY appropriate use of push() - during swap execution aqua.push(maker, app, strategyHash, tokenIn, amountIn);
     }
 }